kinow/autosubmit/docs/source/variables.rst

 Platform variables
 ==================

-This variables are relative to the platoforms defined on the jobs conf.
+This variables are relative to the platforms defined on the jobs conf.
 A full set of the next variables are defined for each platform defined on the platforms configuration file, substituting {PLATFORM_NAME} for each platform's name.
 Also, a suite of variables is defined for the current platform where {PLATFORM_NAME} is substituted by CURRENT.